Why Gentle Parenting Often Results in a Train Wreck

 Gentle parenting promotes clear boundaries: Gentle parenting emphasizes the importance of clear boundaries and expectations that are communicated respectfully and consistently.
 These boundaries are meant to create a safe and secure environment for the child to explore and learn.

-Boundaries are great, so it’s no surprise that I love them.
+Boundaries are excellent, so it’s no surprise that I love them.
 So what do they mean by boundaries when it comes to gentle parenting?
-Well, boundaries are just expectations about what is and is not ok, and the ability to follow through on enforcing them.
+Well, boundaries are just expectations about what is and is not ok and the ability to follow through on enforcing them.
 So how does gentle parenting work at doing that?
-Well, if you look at the example of the Instagram mom getting slapped in the face, then I would have to say that it’s not that great because, when looking at the video, the first question I would have is, “Where is the boundary?
+The Instagram mom getting slapped in the face is a good example.
+My first question after watching the video is, “Where is the boundary?”
 If there is one, I certainly can’t see it.

 2. Ok, “Don’t ignore the child.”
 Why can’t you ignore the child?
 Oh, right, that would be tantamount to child abuse because ‘ignoring’ is harmful.
 However, if I was visiting with you and I hit you over the head because I wanted the last cookie on the plate, would you want to continue to engage with me once I stopped hitting you?
 Would you give me a hug?
 Resume our tea?
 I think I answered that question.